eisental/RedstoneChips/circuitdocs/Flipflop.md

 title: flipflop
 ---

-A flipflop register of any bit size.
-When an input is set to high, its corresponding output changes its state.
+A flipflop register of any number of bits.
+When an input is turned on, its corresponding output changes its state.
 If the chip has one extra input pin, the first input becomes a reset pin.
-When it receives a high signal it will turn every flipflop on the chip off.
+When it's triggered it will turn every flipflop on the chip off.

 [source code](https://github.com/eisental/BasicCircuits/blob/master/src/main/java/org/tal/basiccircuits/flipflop.java)